nzapras/CTF-Challenges/Image Sweeper I/readme.md

 The user can then find the target's email visible in their Project-Recruiter repo readme.md file.

+**4. Entering the Flag**

+The user should then enter the following flag to submit the email: flag{C0SM1CINFLUX@gmail.com}

 # Recreating this challenge
 Recreating this challenge is simple however requires a few steps.